elementdavv/ulauncher-system-management-direct/README.md

 This extension is using experimental techniques to make Ulauncher keywords look and behave like apps.
 This comes with a couple of minor caveats but as of writing this, it works fine.
 These techniques were lifted from https://github.com/friday/ulauncher-gnome-settings

+## Enhancement
+For every system action, a new field for icon is provided.
+This must be used with my fork for ulauncher.

 ## How it works (primarily for extension developers)

 This explanation was lifted directly from https://github.com/friday/ulauncher-gnome-settings and modified to apply to this extension